DmitryBondarenko1/solid-spoon/Console.md

 **Customizing Console Font**

 Once you selected a color scheme, you can proceed to configure a console font.
 Navigate to the **Console Font** section where you can define preferred font style, size, spacing, and other font parameters.
-While **Font**, **Size**, **Line Spacing** parameters are self-explanatory, **Fallback Font** parameter is used for symbols not supported by the main font.
-As you make your settings, font example is instantly shown in the preview at the bottom of the page.
+While **Font**, **Size**, **Line Spacing** parameters are self-explanatory, **Fallback Font** parameter is used to display symbols not supported by the main font.
+As you make your settings, font example is instantly shown in the preview screen at the bottom of the menu.

 **Customizing Console Colors**

-Move to the colors settings in the **Console Colors** menu.
+Navigate to the colors settings in the **Console Colors** menu.
 Here you can define how different messages in the console will look like by changing their color, font, and apply effects.
-Additionally, you can specify how ANSI colors are displayed in the console.
+Additionally, you can also define ANSI and Log Console colors.

 To customize console color